 The mission of the Lee Library is to provide access to, and instruction in, the use of information resources and services that support the academic programs of the academic community by:

-Goal 1.
 Efficiently acquire, organize, maintain, and preserve materials which support the curriculum, faculty/student research, other college information needs, and the recreational needs of the dormitory students.

 a.
-Responsibility While the Board of Trustees of the college is legally responsible for the selection of library materials, the actual delegation of this responsibility is to the Director of the Bill and Margot Lee Library with input from other library staff, faculty, staff, and administrators of the institution.
+Responsibility: While the Board of Trustees of the college is legally responsible for the selection of library materials, the actual delegation of this responsibility is to the Director of the Bill and Margot Lee Library with input from other library staff, faculty, staff, and administrators of the institution.

 b.
-Selection Criteria and Procedures Materials housed in the Lee Library are selected primarily to support and strengthen the academic curriculum, but also to provide interest, information, and enlightenment for the college community.
+Selection Criteria and Procedures Materials: Materials housed in the Lee Library are selected primarily to support and strengthen the academic curriculum, but also to provide interest, information, and enlightenment for the college community.

 Materials are selected to present all points of view concerning the problems and issues of our time.
 Criteria used to evaluate materials include appropriateness of the medium, correlation to the existing collection, literary style and quality, author’s expertise, technical quality, organization, timeliness/permanence, insight into the human condition, scarcity of material available on the subject, demand, cost effectiveness and the availability of funds, appropriateness of material for the clientele, and relevance to instructional needs.

 c.
-Gifts Gift materials are selected for addition to the collection by the same criteria as those purchased.
+Gifts: Gift materials are selected for addition to the collection by the same criteria as those purchased.
 No faculty or staff are authorized to solicit, accept or reject nonmonetary gifts without consulting the Library Director.
 Items added to the collection are processed according to college and library procedures.
 All other materials are generally held for the annual Friends of the Library book sale.
 The Library staff provides a letter of acknowledgment of receipt but does not appraise the value of the materials donated.

 d.
-Removal of Materials Materials which are worn, out-dated, or no longer meet the criteria above will be withdrawn and disposed of in accordance with college and Library procedures.
+Materials Removal Removal of Materials Materials which are worn, out-dated, or no longer meet the criteria above will be withdrawn and disposed of in accordance with college and Library procedures.
 In addition to ongoing weeding by the Library Director, every five years instructors from the various subject areas conduct a hands-on evaluation of the collection in order to recommend materials for removal from the collection.

-Goal 2.
 Provide a technologically literate staff, state-of-the-art equipment, technology, and facilities necessary for the effective access and utilization of information resources.

 Lee Library staff participate in staff development technology training which is offered to campus employees and also participate in other workshops involving various library software.
 Outmoded equipment and older software are replaced as funds are available.

-Goal 3.
 Provide a user-friendly environment conducive to patron needs.

 Staff is available to assist patrons in locating and accessing information resources.